It’s the perfect time to visit Lombok before Bali’s little cousin loses its peaceful persona

 Spiritual experiences are often hard to come by although I was once moved to tears as the bells of Prague’s Loreta church rang out during an afternoon of aimless wandering many years ago.

 On a snorkelling trip in the Gili Islands, however, I find myself spellbound.
 It’s not the exquisite translucent water that has me mesmerised, but a graceful turtle drifting along below me.

 It’s all the more moving as I’ve often been disappointed during so-called turtle “safaris” in various tropical climes.
-But this is turtle territory and I later read that tour operators are so confident of sightings they promise to refund money if you don’t spot on.
+But this is turtle territory and I later read that tour operators are so confident of sightings, they promise to refund money if you don’t spot one.

 I follow my turtle along as if in a dream, then another appears and then a third, all the while I’m caught up in my own imaginary champagne glass of turtle trail bubbles and the phosphorescence of the churned up ocean below.